 Missouri History Museum

-Museum of Transportation offers a variety of scout programs for every rank of Boy and Girl Scouts, including science workshops and private classes.
-For details, visit the Museum of Transportation website or call 314-965-6885, ext.5.
+The National Museum of Transportation offers a variety of scout programs for every rank of Boy and Girl Scouts, including science workshops and private classes.
+For details, visit The National Museum of Transportation website or call 314-965-6212.

 Little bakers can tour the kitchens of area Panera "bakery-cafes," courtesy of the restaurant's Bakers-in-Training program.
-Scouts will see how food is prepared behind the scenes, and even score and bake their own bread.
+Scouts will see how food is prepared behind the scenes, and even decorate a cookie.
 Tours and programs can be customized to meet the group's needs.
 For more information or to make reservations, visit the Bakers-in-Training website.

 Powder Valley Conservation Nature Center